Josesx506/mlops_zoomcamp_24/05-model-monitoring/README.md

     - **Note** - Using SQLAlchemy and grafana simulataneously causes sqlalchemy and the grafana admin users to clash, so it is better to connect with pyscopg directly.
 - If the UI query selector in grafana doesn't detect your table, use the code query selector instead with `SELECT * FROM dummy_metrics LIMIT 50;`.
 This is what helped me visualize my dashboard
 - Don't forget to save the dashboard panel once you're done.
+- Dashboard schemas can be defined programmatically as `json` schemas and saved in the `./dashboards` directory, which will be passed into docker when creating the images.
+- If the dashboard doesn't *`auto-refresh`* automatically, you can always toggle it on for specified durations.
+- Although the data we were reading was from a saved dataframe, in a live scenario, I'll expect to read the data from a db
+    - Read the data from 2 dbs, the first table shows observed outages, while the second table shows predicted outages.
+The drift from both tables can then be mapped as evidently columns and used to create a report. ***Prediction drift*** can be monitored from the report with Grafana, and alerts can be triggered when the performance drops below  a threshold.
+- The scripts can also be passed into prefect workflows for orchestration purposes.